 To find out, the Smart Air team placed three Dylos DC1700 pollution particle counters in different spots (and heights) in a room.
 Then a Smart Air DIY Cannon air purifier was turned on at night, and particle counters tracked the pollution levels throughout the night.
 The particle counters took turns in each location over the course of multiple nights to account for any variations that might exist between the counters.

-In the 15m2 room, the table was closest to the air purifier, while the sofa was the furthest.
+In the 15 m2 room, the table was closest to the air purifier, while the sofa was the furthest.
 Would the location closest to the air purifier have the cleanest air?
-If so, this could confirm that it is best to put an air purifier closest to you.
+If so, this could confirm that it is best to put an air purifier as close to you as possible.

 Differences between locations were TINY.
 Here’s how much effectiveness deviated from the overall average across the locations:

 The table, which was closest to the air purifier, had only slightly better air quality compared to the other locations.

 If we look at the percentage reductions in particles, the differences between locations were less than 1%.

 The tests were performed in an enclosed room, with an air purifier suitable for the size of the room (15 m2).
 Finding the right air purifier with enough power (CADR) for your room size is more important than the position of the purifier.
 In addition, if you sleep with the air purifier on low, make sure the low setting CADR is enough for your room size.